The world’s first FeNO measuring device for home use

 Performing the measurement

-1. Breathe in deeply through the mouth and then breathe out evenly through the mouthpiece into the Vivatmo me handheld.
+Breathe in slowly through the mouth and then breathe out evenly through the mouthpiece into the Vivatmo handheld.